MaiJi97/Leetcode/README.md

 A left pointer starting from the beginning of the array, the other pointer starting from the beginning or the next index right after the first pointer and loop through the rest of the array until it satisfies certain conditions, then start sliding the left pointer until the conditions no longer satisfy / reset the left pointer.
 We use the left pointer to track the index of some specfic position.
 Also occasions when we have two arrays or strings and we use two pointers seperately/parallelly to loop through.

 <img width="551" alt="Screen Shot 2022-07-10 at 1 39 28 PM" src="https://user-images.githubusercontent.com/106039830/178155926-88a1980b-ad9b-4422-a0ae-192911589385.png">

+## Intervals 问题
+Basic idea is 同向双指针, need to consider different situations (ie. has intersection, no intersection, etc)

 ## Binary Search
 In a sorted array with boundaries, want to look for a target value or index. </br>